 It’s our policy to provide and maintain a healthy and safe working environment.
 Our aim is to keep occupational accidents and illnesses to a minimum, and ultimately create an incident-free workplace.

-To do this, we provide employees with all the right equipment, information, training and supervision they need to keep safety a priority.
+We provide employees with all the right equipment, information, training and supervision they need to keep safety a priority.
 We also ensure the right finances and resources are available to keep us compliant with the Health and Safety at Work Act 1974 and subsequent legislation.

 Health and safety at work is everyone's responsibility